interlay/interbtc-clients/vault/README.md

         --bitcoin-rpc-user <BITCOIN_RPC_USER>
             [env: BITCOIN_RPC_USER=]

-        --bitcoin-theft-start-height <BITCOIN_THEFT_START_HEIGHT>
-            Starting height for vault theft checks, if not defined automatically start from the chain tip

         --btc-confirmations <BTC_CONFIRMATIONS>
             How many bitcoin confirmations to wait for.
 If not specified, the parachain settings will be used (recommended)